Vyom-26/Internet-Download-Manager/README.md

 ---
 # License

- This project is licensed under the MIT License.
-See the LICENSE file for more details.
+ The source code for the site is licensed under the MIT license, which you can find in the MIT-LICENSE.txt file.

 ---